tammiec/scheduler/README.md

 Interview Scheduler is a client application created using `create-react-app`, and is used in conjunction with the [scheduler-api](https://github.com/tammiec/scheduler-api) server application.
 It allows students to create, edit, and delete interview appointments.
 It also communicates with other users with a WebSocket server so that all updates can be viewed in real-time by all connected users.

 This project is part of the curriculum of the Lighthouse Labs Web Development Bootcamp.
+The web app can be viewed [here](https://interviewschedulerlhl.netlify.com/).

 ## Final Product